| Teaching mathematics |

 Teachers do not teach objectives relating to the school year above – rather, they ‘go deeper and wider’ within the year group objectives being taught (see Greater Depth/Mastery statement).

-For 2020-21, Preston is an Early Years Adopter School.
+For 2020-21, Preston was an Early Years Adopter School.
 Our teaching of number promotes a deep understanding of number to 10, including the composition of each number.
 Pupils are taught to subitise (recognise quantities without counting) up to 5, automatically recall number bonds up to at least 5 (including subtraction facts).

 In the teaching of numerical patterns, pupils are taught to count beyond 20, recognise the pattern of the counting system and compare quantities up to 10 in different contexts.
 In addition, pupils explore and represent patterns within 10, including evens and odds and double facts.